4Soft-de/harness-model/README.md

 - Defined mappings to external resources
 - Elements can have back references to other elements (e.g. `VecUnit -> VecValueWithUnit` and `VecValueWithUnit -> VecUnit`)
-- Generated AssertJ assertions in additional jar files to write fluent assertions on VEC objects.

 ## Download